Warnings for Otiprio

 Pediatric Use

-The safety and effectiveness of OTIPRIO for the treatment of pediatric patients (6 months of age and older) with bilateral otitis media with effusion undergoing tympanostomy tube placement was established in 530 patients who participated in the Phase 3 trials.
-The median age of patients enrolled in the clinical trials was 1.5 years; 62% of patients were 6 months through 2 years of
+The safety and effectiveness of OTIPRIO was established in 530 pediatric patients with bilateral otitis media with middle ear effusion undergoing myringotomy with tympanostomy tube placement.
+The median age of patients enrolled in the clinical trials was 1.5 years; 62% of patients were 6 months through 2 years of age and 38% of patients were greater than 2 years of age [see ADVERSE REACTIONS and Clinical Studies ].

 Geriatric Use

 Clinical studies of OTIPRIO did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients [see ADVERSE REACTIONS and Clinical Studies].
+Other reported clinical experience has not identified differences in responses between the elderly and younger patients [see ADVERSE REACTIONS and Clinical Studies ].